adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 Also, using an attribute (instead of a class) selector has [less support](https://www.impressivewebs.com/attribute-selectors/).
 Whilst developers may consider these browsers old, insecure or irrelevant, we should avoid techniques that may exclude users.

+## What about chaining classes?

+We could use a chained selector for state e.g. `.module.isDisabled`.
+The problem is that this approach has less browser support.
+We should avoid patterns that unnecessarily exclude users, unless there is a compelling reason to do so.

 ## Final thought

 If an element's style needs changing based on its state, we should add an extra class to apply the differences.
 When necessary, use ARIA attributes for assistive technology, not for styling.
 In doing so we employ a consistent and inclusive approach to styling.